OrrBin/Utility-Belt/README.md

 This project will include anything from basic sorting algorithms, to specific frame work features.

 ## Programming Languages
-We start with Java as it is out native language.
+We start with Java as it is our native language.
 In the future we would like to add solutions in :
 - JavaScript
 - TypeScript